 This article is based on my 23 years of experience, having zealously defended hundreds of DUI cases, reviewing hundreds of DUI police reports, and watching hundreds of police videos.
 It is not intended to be politically correct, nor a thorough article on the science of standardized field sobriety tests.
 Instead, it is a no-nonsense, practical guide.

-In the 1970’s, the National Highway Traffic Safety Administration developed three scientific tests to help determine if a driver is impaired due to alcohol consumption.
-The standardized field sobriety test battery consists of the Horizontal Gaze Nystagmus test, the Walk and Turn test, and the One Leg Stand test.
-Nowadays, the standardized field sobriety tests are used to help determine if the officer has probable cause to arrest the driver for a DUI charge.
+In the 1970s, the National Highway Traffic Safety Administration developed three scientific tests to help determine if a driver is impaired due to alcohol consumption.
+The standardized field sobriety test battery consists of the Horizontal Gaze Nystagmus Test, the Walk and Turn test, and the One Leg Stand test.
+Nowadays, standardized field sobriety tests are used to help determine if the officer has probable cause to arrest the driver for a DUI charge.
 Under North Dakota law, you are not required to take these three tests!

 There are no other scientific field sobriety tests!
-Troopers sometimes have drivers perform other "exercises”.
-These exercises include, but not limited to: counting backwards, saying a partial alphabet, and touching your fingers whilst you count.
+Troopers sometimes have drivers perform other “exercises”.
+These exercises include, but are not limited to: counting backward, saying a partial alphabet, and touching your fingers whilst you count.
 However, these exercises are not scientific tests!
 They have not been proven to be valid via scientific studies, tests, or research.
 These exercises do NOT have any standard set of clues.
 Nor is there a passing or failing grade.
 Instead, the trooper makes a subjective determination of how you performed on the exercise.

 Horizontal Gaze Nystagmus (HGN)

-The HGN test is simply the involuntary jerking of the eyes as one gazes towards the side.
+The HGN test is simply the involuntary jerking of the eyes as one gazes toward the side.
 This jerking may occur if a person is under the influence.
 However, there are numerous neural, pathological, and vestibular disorders and reasons which can also cause this jerking.
-During the test, the examiner looks at six clues whilst the subject follows the officer's tip of his pen or finger.
+During the test, the examiner looks at six clues whilst the subject follows the officer’s tip of his pen or finger.